nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a company to favourites: 'fav'

-Labels an existing company as a favourite
+Labels an existing company as a favourite.

 Format: `fav INDEX`